odan/odan.github.io/_posts/2019-08-30-creating-a-strictly-typed-collection-of-objects-in-php.md

 ## Intro

-[Generics](https://wiki.php.net/rfc/generic-arrays) are still a long way off and whether they will ever come like this is questionable.
+[Generics](https://wiki.php.net/rfc/generic-arrays) are still a long way off and whether they'll ever come like that is questionable.

-Did you already know?
-You don't need generics, because PHP has everything to implement type-safe and future-proof collection classes.
+Did you know that we actually do not need generics, because PHP 7.4+ has everything to implement type-safe and future-proof collection classes.

 We only need the features everyone should know since PHP 7: [Classes](https://www.php.net/manual/en/language.oop5.php), arrays and [type declarations](https://www.php.net/manual/en/functions.arguments.php#functions.arguments.type-declaration).

 Type declarations were also known as "type hints" in PHP 5.
-Type declarations allow functions to require that parameters are of a certain type at call time.
+With type declarations, methods can require that parameters be of a certain type at the time of the invocation.
-If the specified value is of the wrong type, an error is generated.
+If the specified value is of the wrong type, an error occurred.

 ## Creating a data object

-First, we create a struct to store our data in-memory:
+First, we create a data object to store our data in-memory:

 ```php
 <?php